 You can view your DNA results

-In fact, your DNA results will go through occasional updates and you will get new DNA matches even if you have a free Ancestry account.
+In fact, your DNA results will go through regular updates and you will get new DNA matches even if you have a free Ancestry account.
 This is one of my favorite aspects about taking a DNA test with Ancestry, since it is a purchase that continues to be valuable over time, even years after the original test was taken.

 You can view DNA results that you have been invited to view